ngrewe/ngrewe.github.io/_posts/2016-03-28-gnustep-boxes.md

 The built-in look of GNUstep is very reminiscent of NeXTStep, and it's quite often the subject of intense debate on the GNUstep mailing lists.
-My impression is that most casual users judge it to be to heavy duty, industrial, or utilitarian.
+My impression is that most casual users judge it to be too heavy duty, industrial, or utilitarian.
 Fortunately, GNUstep is fully themable, so the boxes come with the [Rik theme](https://github.com/AlessandroSangiuliano/rik.theme), which provides a much ligher look.